History of the Argentina national football team: 1979 FIFA World Youth Championship

+1980 Mundialito

 Due to Argentina needing no qualifiers to the next World Cup as holders, the national team played a series of matches as preparation for the competition.
 In 1980 there were no official tournaments so the team toured in Europe and also hosted friendly games in some of the most important cities of Argentina such as Mar del Plata, Córdoba and Mendoza.
-Argentina played the 1980 Mundialito, a competition hosted by Uruguay in commemoration of the 50th anniversary of the first World Cup tournament, where the team defeated West Germany and drew with Brazil to be eliminated in the first stage.
+Argentina played the 1980 Mundialito, a friendly competition hosted by Uruguay in commemoration of the 50th anniversary of the first World Cup tournament, where the team defeated West Germany and drew with Brazil to be eliminated in the first stage.